Movie monsters throughout history

 The Demon Pazuzu, 'The Exorcist' (1973)

 Linda Blair plays Regan, a 12-year-old girl possessed by an ancient demon bent on harassing priests and creating havoc.
-Once she’s taken over, Regan exhibits profane mayhem including a spinning head, deep-throated voice, plenty of vomit, and blasphemous masturbation.
+Once she’s taken over, Regan exhibits profane mayhem including a spinning head, deep-throated voice, plenty of vomit, and blasphemy.
 Because the monster possesses a young girl, it’s tinged with anxieties related to puberty and female power.

 The Shark, 'Jaws' (1975)